russhughes/st7789_mpy/README.md

 # Setup MicroPython Build Environment in Ubuntu 20.04.2

+See the MicroPython [README.md](https://github.com/micropython/micropython/blob/master/ports/esp32/README.md#setting-up-esp-idf-and-the-build-environment) if you run into any build issues not directly related to the st7789 driver.
+The recommended MicroPython build instructions may have changed.

 Update and upgrade Ubuntu using apt-get if you are using a new install of Ubuntu or the Windows Subsystem for Linux.

 ```bash